mateussp97/clone-twitter-reactts/README.md

 ## About the project

-Project developed in React with Typescript in order to develop best practices in building repetitive layouts with styled-components..
+Project developed in React with Typescript in order to develop best practices in building repetitive layouts with styled-components.

 ## Web Preview